 Fish Face (5.7)-- About 5' right of Fish Ladder; climb the face.

 Locals will know their own best ways.
 For others, though, these directions are easiest to follow:

 From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
 Take an immediate right to reach the "lower lot."

 Hike toward the river and the third overlook of the falls (the one farthest downstream and closest to the parking area).
 Look downstream from the overlook and spot Microdome.
 Then go back to the main path heading south.
 Just past the turnoff to the overlook you just visited, look for a wooden fence on your left.
 Follow that fence until you see a use trail leading out to the rocks, and then walk out onto the boulders.
 Hop, walk, and scramble to Microdome and then descend right (downstream) from the top of Microdome.
 The Fish Face appears shortly after you round a buttress; when locating it, remember that the wall faces downstream.

 The park is open from 7 A.M. until dark.
-There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
+There is an admission fee, good for three days, of $10 per vehicle.

 Climbers are asked to register (free).
 There is a registration box at the visitor center.

 Drilling to place bolts is prohibited.
 Tradition and regulations require toproping or removable trad gear.
 Great Falls is not a sport climbing area.

 There is no camping in the park.
 The area adjacent to the park is private property.
 Great Falls is a day-use area.